ejw-data/proj-key-inventory/README.md

     *  Separated app into purpose-based files
     *  Applied Object Oriented design such that SQLAlchemy ORM and Flask extensions could be added in the future

+- Database Configuration Files
+    *  Database schema, data, and pgSQL procedures were implemented as basic SQL files.
+A more advanced version of the template dabase might be needed in the future.
+    *  pgAdmin access to local and cloud instances
+    *  Detailed Entity Relationship Diagram (ERD) used during initial scoping and development of new features

+## Upcoming Features
+- Deployable to the Cloud
+    *  Deployed on Google Cloud Platform with an App Engine (serverless) - everything works except for a package conflict with Flask-Login
+    *  May deploy to AWS, IBM and Heroku to compare the platforms ease of use
+    *  Created requirements.txt file for Python environment

+- Messaging System
+    *  Basic messaging is already available but could be upgraded to give more customized messages and a log of historical messages for each transaction
+    *  Messaging will use Flask flash messaging with category filters to create a better functioning interface
+    *  Ideally, each request will be hyperlinked to a popup box that displays the message history for that request

+- Refactor and Improve Logic for Managing Keys
+    *  Some test cases do not work for if keys have been lost, broken, or returned.
+    *  Prior to implementing these logic changes, I will refactor the code to make the updates easier and more readable.
+    *  Refactor code by moving queries to query.py and disperse code via functions

+- User Interface Improvment
+    *  Add image upload option per user
+    *  Use font awesome instead of svgs for icons to simplify interface development

 ## App Value
 The direct value of this app would be assessed by the time savings gained by the implementing institution but would also have indirect value by increasing data availability and consistency, institutionalizing policies across all units, improving user experience, defining and enforcing role responsibilities, disbursing improvements across all units at a fraction of the individual unit investment, and providing intuitive use such that cross-functional staff training can be implemented to reduce single source of authority (aka increasing availability of approvers even if on vacation, travel, re-assignment, or unfilled position).